 The Library's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
-The Library follows Article 95, Section 22 of the Annotated Code of Maryland, which requires that deposits with financial institutions by local boards of education and public libraries be fully collateralized.
+The Library is required to follow Local Government §17-101 of the Annotated Code of Maryland, which requires that deposits with financial institutions be fully collateralized.
 Full collateralization is necessary to minimize the risk of loss of a deposit in the event of the default of a financial institution.
 In addition, this section of the law requires that collateral be of the types specified in the State Finance and Procurement Article, Section 6-202 of the Code.